NeilJustice/Cloudundancy/README.md

 .ignored_file_extension
 ```

-Here is what happens when the following Cloudundancy command line run to achieve cloud-redundant backups of business-critical files to folders `C:\CloudundancyTesting\GoogleDrive` and `C:\CloudundancyTesting\OneDrive`:
+Here is the console output when the following Cloudundancy command line is run to achieve cloud-redundant backups of business-critical files to folders `C:\CloudundancyTesting\GoogleDrive` and `C:\CloudundancyTesting\OneDrive`:

 `Cloudundancy.exe copy-files-to-multiple-folders --ini-file=C:\CloudundancyTesting\Cloudundancy.ini --delete-destination-folders-first`: